Green wall: Sheet media

-Semi-open cell polyurethane sheet media utilising an egg crate pattern has successfully been used in recent years for both outdoor roof gardens and vertical walls.
+Semi-open cell polyurethane sheet media utilizing an egg crate pattern has successfully been used in recent years for both outdoor roof gardens and vertical walls.
 The water holding capacity of these engineered polyurethanes vastly exceeds that of coir and felt based systems.
 Polyurethanes do not biodegrade, and hence stay viable as an active substrate for 20+ years.
-Vertical wall systems utilising polyurethane sheeting typically employ a sandwich construction where a water proof membrane is applied to the back, the polyurethane sheeting (typically two sheets with irrigation lines in between) is laid and then a mesh or anchor braces/bars secure the assembly to the wall.
+Vertical wall systems utilizing polyurethane sheeting typically employ a sandwich construction where a water proof membrane is applied to the back, the polyurethane sheeting (typically two sheets with irrigation lines in between) is laid and then a mesh or anchor braces/bars secure the assembly to the wall.
 Pockets are cut into the face of the first urethane sheet into which plants are inserted.
 Soil is typically removed from the roots of any plants prior to insertion into the urethane mattress substrate.
 A flaked or chopped noodle version of the same polyurethane material can also be added to existing structural media mixes to boost water retention.